motinxyz/mern-auth/codebase_explanations.md

 *   **`packages/worker/src/index.js`:**
     *   This is the main entry point for the background worker application.
-    *   It first initializes `i18n` and the `emailService` (SMTP transporter) to ensure they are ready before processing jobs.
+    *   It now directly initializes `i18n` and the `emailService` (SMTP transporter) to ensure they are ready before processing jobs, as the worker's startup script no longer relies on `app-bootstrap` for these common services.
     *   It then imports `emailProcessor` from `./email.processor.js`, which is the BullMQ worker instance.
     *   It sets up graceful shutdown handlers for `SIGTERM` and `SIGINT` to properly close the worker and Redis connection.
+    *   The entire worker startup is wrapped in a `try...catch` block to handle critical initialization errors, including `RedisConnectionError`, ensuring the worker logs the error and exits gracefully.
 *   **`packages/worker/src/email.processor.js`:**
     *   This file creates and configures the BullMQ `Worker` instance for the `email` queue.
     *   `const emailProcessor = new Worker(QUEUE_NAMES.EMAIL, processor, { connection, concurrency, removeOnComplete, removeOnFail, limiter });`